 In the history of audio, few product categories have expanded as quickly or dramatically as wireless speakers.
-In the past few years, the evolution of wireless audio technology has helped the genre blossom from novelty devices owned by a small few, to near-ubiquitous parts of the music-listening landscape.
-The speaker dock, now dead, has been replaced by a legion of wireless devices that will not only charge your smartphone, but allow you to stream the entire history of recorded music from your armchair.
+In the past few years, the evolution of wireless audio technology has helped the genre blossom from novelty to near-ubiquitous.
+From boom boxes and speaker docks, we’ve transitioned to a legion of wireless speakers that allow you to stream the entire history of recorded music from your armchair.

-However, while there’s never been a better time to get into the wireless speaker game when it comes to performance and overall value, the ocean of available choices out there can be pretty daunting.
+However, while there’s never been a better time to get into the wireless speaker game, the ocean of available choices out there can be pretty daunting.
 As such, we’ve put together this guide to help you filter through the noise and zero in on the absolute best solution for your wireless audio fix.
 So watch your heads, folks, because we’re dropping knowledge.

-Demystifying wireless: Bluetooth, NFC, Wi-Fi, Airplay, and DLNA
+Demystifying wireless: Bluetooth, NFC, Wi-Fi, Airplay, DLNA, and multiroom

 Before we begin narrowing the wireless speaker field, let’s first shed some light on the most common wireless tech available.
 If you’re already familiar with these terms, feel free to skip to the next section.
 If not, here’s a quick breakdown to clear things up.

-In its most recent iteration, version 4.1, Bluetooth offers high functionality and battery efficiency.
+In its most recent iterations, Bluetooth offers high functionality and battery efficiency.
 But most importantly, while it was once known for its poor audio resolution, Bluetooth is now often indistinguishable from Wi-Fi streaming.
-With the added aptX codec, it can even provide close to CD-quality resolution.
-(AptX isn’t compatible with iPhones or iPads, but since most users will be sourcing low-res MP3 files, that’s often a moot point.)
-Often the most current Bluetooth version is best, but don’t count out older versions.
+With the added aptX codec and other improvements, Bluetooth can even provide simulated CD-quality resolution.
+(AptX isn’t compatible with iPhones or iPads, but since most users will be sourcing low-res streams or MP3 files, that’s often a moot point.)
+Often the most current Bluetooth version will be the most efficient, but quality always wins when it comes to the difference between this year and last year’s models.
 As always, let your ears decide.

-NFC, or Near Field Communication, is a wireless protocol you’ll hear about a lot when shopping for wireless speakers.
+NFC, or Near Field Communication, is a wireless protocol you’ll hear about a lot when shopping for wireless speakers, but it’s really not all that important.
 Its range is extremely limited, requiring devices to be close enough to touch for data transference.
-And when it comes to wireless speakers, it’s really only useful for simplifying Bluetooth connection, called pairing, accomplished by just tapping the devices together.
-It also isn’t compatible with iPhones.
+And when it comes to wireless speakers, it’s really only useful for simplifying the Bluetooth connection between your phone and your speaker (called pairing), accomplished by just tapping the devices together.
+It also isn’t compatible with iPhones when it comes to wireless audio.
 In other words, NFC isn’t helpful for everyone, and it certainly isn’t necessary.

 While Bluetooth has made up a lot of ground in wireless audio, Wi-Fi is still superior in some ways.
-At its best, Wi-Fi streaming can offer a host of services and features for your speaker, as well as accessing audio from multiple sources like NAS storage devices, or media servers.
-Wi-Fi also allows for higher resolution audio transmission than Bluetooth, making it ideal for those looking for a premium speaker to playback hi-res audio files.
+At its best, Wi-Fi streaming can offer a host of services and features for your speaker, as well as accessing audio from multiple sources like NAS storage devices or media servers.
+Wi-Fi also allows for higher resolution audio transmission than Bluetooth, making it ideal for those looking for a premium speaker to playback high resolution audio files.
+It’s also preferred if you don’t want your tunes to be disrupted by mobile notifications.

-That said, Wi-Fi is more expensive, and, in certain ways, limited.
-While its stronger signal can offer more immediate range, speakers that employ it are usually tied to the local area network over your router, making them homebound.
-Most speakers you’ll encounter can’t handle higher than CD quality audio, so Wi-Fi transmission is increasingly becoming less of an advantage there.
-And while some speakers, such as Sonos’ gear, are a breeze to setup via Wi-Fi, many are a pain.
+That said, Wi-Fi is often more expensive, and in certain ways, limited.
+While its extended signal can offer more immediate range, speakers that employ it are usually tied to the local area network over your router, making them homebound.
+While more and more speakers are going hi-res (higher than CD-quality audio), the rise of Spotify and other streaming services that stream compressed audio are increasingly making that less of an incentive.
+And while some speakers, such as Sonos, are a breeze to setup via Wi-Fi, some can be a pain.

-Finally (and most confusing), Wi-Fi often won’t work with your mobile device on its own.
-When it comes to mobile streaming, Wi-Fi is generally less of a complete means of connection, and more of a rail system for other streaming protocols that use it like PC apps, Airplay, and DLNA.
+Finally (and most confusing), when it comes to mobile streaming, Wi-Fi is generally less of a complete means of connection, and more of a rail system for other streaming protocols that use it.
+Those include speakers with dedicated mobile apps (e.g. Amazon’s Echo), protocols like Airplay and DLNA, and the growing selection of app-based multiroom speaker systems (more on those below).

 Short for Digital Living Network Alliance, DLNA is an organization and an open protocol for transmitting music, pictures, and video from devices over Wi-Fi.
-In particular, if you’re an Androidian, this is often the only way to play when it comes to Wi-Fi speakers.
+If you’re an Androidian, this is often the default way to play when it comes to Wi-Fi speakers.
 Unfortunately, while DLNA is extremely ubiquitous, found in everything from game consoles to photo frames, it’s also notoriously clunky and slow.
-In today’s market, there are increasingly fewer reasons for Android users to choose DLNA over Bluetooth.
+In today’s market, there are increasingly fewer reasons for Android users to choose DLNA over Bluetooth or other Wi-Fi options.

 Whatcha, whatcha, whatcha want?

 Now that you’ve gone to wireless protocol school, it’s time to think more broadly about what you actually want from your speaker.
 These days, saying you want a wireless speaker is a bit like saying you want a motorized vehicle: Are we talking about a Vespa, or a Mack truck?
-Depending on your needs, you can expect to spend anywhere from $100-600 (or more), with a wealth of different functionalities available.
+A tank, or a Ferrari?
+A single unit, or a fleet?
+Depending on your needs, you can expect to spend anywhere from $100-1,000 (or more), with a wealth of different functionalities from the features we’ve listed above.

-Nearly every speaker will offer the basics, including a charging port for your mobile device, a speakerphone (with smaller speakers), and an Aux input to hardwire sound.
-Apart from those stalwarts, you’ll want to decide the most important features to you, i.e. how you will be using the speaker.
+Apart from the basic idea of wireless connection, you’ll want to decide the most important features to you, i.e. how you will be using the speaker.
 Will you be listening mostly at home, or on the go?
 In the living room, or by the pool?
 Near a power source, or in the woods?
+Are you sourcing hi-res FLAC files, or spinning Spotify streams?
 Determining how you want to use your speaker will help you lock down the most value, and the best audio experience.

 When it comes to portability, there’s move-it-around-the-kitchen portable, and then there’s take-it-to-the-top-of-Mount-Everest portable.
 While there are speakers on keychains these days, obviously, the smaller you go, the more sound will suffer.

 If you’re idea of portable is less wilderness, and more backyard barbecue, the ratio of sound performance to price steps up considerably.
 G-Project’s G-Boom is a boombox-style wireless speaker with pretty decent sound for around $100.
-If battery power is a concern, check out Eton’s Ruckus XL ($200), which sounds good, and uses solar power to charge its battery.
-Further up a few notches are speakers like the Harman Kardon Onyx Studio, which offers excellent sound, chic style, and a convenient handle to move it around the house.
+If battery power is a concern, check out Eton’s Ruckus XL ($100-200), which has powerful sound, and uses solar power to charge its battery.
+There’s also the stalwart Harman Kardon Onyx Studio, which offers excellent sound, chic style, and a convenient handle to move it around the house

 Portability is all well and good, but it’s a dangerous world out there, and sometimes you need a little protection.
-One of our favorite purveyors of rugged speakers is Braven, which offers both the BRV-1, and the larger, more refined BRV-X, which prices out around the $200 range.
-Both are covered in armor, and offer some water resistance.
-If you’re going on a rafting expedition, you may need a watertight solution, like the Grace Digital EcoXBT, which is fully submersible – though the sound definitely suffers.
+One of our favorite purveyors of rugged speakers is Braven, which offers a fleet of hefty speakers, including both the BRV-X we mentioned above, and its cheaper little brother the BRV-1, along with several other models like the new BRV-Pro and BRV-HD.
+All are covered in armor, and offer some water resistance.
+If you’re going on a rafting expedition, you may need a watertight solution, like the Ultimate Ears Roll we mentioned above, which is fully submersible, as is the company’s top dog, the Megaboom.
+You can also find more rugged options in this list.

-If you can’t stand to be without top-notch audio performance, even at the beach, you’ll want to look at Soundcast speakers, like the Melody.
-At $450, it’s no budget buy, but it offers incredible sound quality in a fully armored shell – a great choice if you don’t mind a speaker that looks like a thermos.
+If you can’t stand to be without top-notch audio performance, even at the beach, you’ll want to look at Soundcast speakers like the Melody.
+At $400, it’s no budget buy, but it offers incredible sound quality in a fully armored shell — a great choice if you don’t mind a speaker that looks like a thermos.
 The company offers several other premium outdoor options at higher price scales.
+And really, durability in portable speakers these days is more of a standard feature than a pricey upgrade.

 The centerpiece of sound